LauraMariee/LauraMariee.github.io/vosBlog.md

 ## Week 6:
 Enviroment:
 Made some design changes with the code and environment to be more efficient - fixed performance issues.
+Separated into new classes (Male and Female).

 Models:
-Created clothing object with phyisic but still buggy.
+Created clothing object with physics but manually entered.

 Bugs:
 Usability issues include: